 Today, the fort maintains many historic buildings and monuments, including the life-sized monument to the Buffalo Soldiers stationed here.
 Fort Bayard also hosts an annual historic re-enactment of fort life in the 1800’s.

-Fort Bayard Days will be held September 19th and 20th, 2014.
-Learners of all ages head out to explore and experience more than 25 living history stations that highlight the Fort’s historic and military significance.
+Fort Bayard Days will be held September 16th and 17th, 2016.
+Learners of all ages head out to explore and experience living history stations that highlight the Fort’s historic and military significance.
 Volunteers dress in period costume as military officers, Buffalo Soldiers, military wives, laundresses, military doctors and the Apache culture.
-Events begin at 9 am on Friday and 9:30 am on Saturday, opening with a flag ceremony, and including old-fashioned toys and games for the kids, tours of the historic fort, lunch from 11:30 – 1pm an evening lecture and dinner on Friday at 6:30 pm, a concert, and a Military Ball on Saturday evening from 7 to 10 pm to round out the schedule.
+There are tours planned, along with reenactments, and presentations.

 The annual event is sponsored by the Fort Bayard Historic Preservation Society.
 For more information: visit: fortbayard.org or call: 575-956-3294 • 307-640-3012 • 575-388-4477.